HardMax71/Integr8sCode/README.md

 ---

 Welcome to **Integr8sCode**!
 This is a platform where you can run Python scripts online with ease.
-Just paste your script, and we'll run it in an isolated environment within its own Kubernetes pod, complete with resource limits to keep things safe and efficient.
+Just paste your script, and the platform run it in an isolated environment within its own Kubernetes pod, complete with resource limits to keep things safe and efficient.
 You'll get the results back in no time.

 ## Architecture Overview